Royal Observer Corps: Uniform and other insignia

 Many observers joined the ROC after service in other armed forces.
 Aircrew brevets from the RAF, Army Air Corps and Royal Naval Air Service/Fleet Air Arm were permitted to be worn on ROC uniforms, along with any medal ribbons from British or British Empire (later Commonwealth) countries.
 Other permitted badges were specialist trade badges such as parachute brevets, marksman badges, radio operator badges, etc. The 796 volunteer observers who served on board Defensively Equipped Merchant Ships and US Navy vessels during the D-Day landings were permitted to wear the Seaborne shoulder flash for the remainder of their service with the ROC, including where promoted to officer ranks.
 A handful of Seaborne Observers remained in active service with the ROC when the majority of the spare-time volunteer members were stood down in 1991.
 (Several Seaborne Observers purportedly lied about their age in 1941 in order to qualify for special service duty).

 From 1977 the uncomfortable wartime-issue "hairy mary" RAF No.2 Battledress uniforms were replaced in a rolling programme with comfortable, modern zip-fronted 1972 pattern No.2 RAF uniforms, immediately christened as 'mothercare suits' due to the shapeless style of these loose fitting jackets.
 RAF-issue blue shirts with collars attached, black ties, practical woollen jerseys known as 'wooly pullies' [sic] and additionally, for post observers only, new style green overalls and blue nylon foul weather jackets and overtrousers were issued.
 Standard RAF footwear was issued to all ranks below that of officer and to all spare-time officers.
 (Full-time officers purchased footwear at their own expense).

-The ROC stable belt, incorporating the colours of the ROC Medal ribbon, was authorised by the Commandant ROC and introduced in 1985 for male observers wearing service working dress No. 2b.
+The ROC stable belt, incorporating the colours of the ROC Medal ribbon, was authorised by the Commandant ROC and introduced in 1985 for male personnel wearing service working dress No. 2b.
 These were introduced as an optional, non-issue item to be purchased at the individual's expense.
-Another optional self-purchase item for male observers was the RAF forage cap, also called the side hat, "chip bag" or "cheese cutter".
-In 1983, women observers were granted permission to purchase the WRAF pillbox Service Dress hat, also called the "hostess" or "stewardess" hat, which could be worn in place of the beret.
+Another optional self-purchase item for male observers wearing Number 2 Dress was the RAF field service cap or forage cap, also called the side cap, "chip bag" or "cheese cutter".
+In 1983, women observers were granted permission to purchase the WRAF pillbox Number 2 Dress hat, also called the "hostess" or "stewardess" hat, which could be worn in place of the beret.